an-karn/Beergame-using-Python-Django/README.md

    password: ```manager```

-Improvements made:
+Improvements made in sprint 2:

 1. In 'beergame' folder React app contained no functionality, we decided React unnecessary for the app and deleted the folder.
 2. In 'SE' folder we noticed that the previous sprint team used both Sqlite and Mysql for managing DB, we decided to focus on using Sqlite for this sprint.
 We left sql commands in Sprint 1 folder, in case the next sprint decides to switch to Mysql.
 3. Due to the usage of templates and Django in this codebase and almost no progress made on it, we added some features from our previous work of sprint 1.
 4. Features added from previous sprint: unit tests, register/logging in for instructor, registration for student, game and instructor models
+5. Integration of supplystatistics.py, demand plotting script, with django project
-5. Features added on this sprint: added freeze/unfreeze functionality, entering game with email and game_id, extended game, student and instructor mode, template for game page,
+6. Features added on this sprint: added freeze/unfreeze functionality, entering game with email and game_id, extended game, student and instructor mode, template for game page,

+We are not sure how player.py can be used, so we leave as it is to next sprint team.

 Improvement made till: March 09
 Web platform: